-The endangered Florida manatee has made only tenuous progress toward recovery, principally due to lawsuits.
-And that progress has been reversed in the last few years due to toxic algae and removal of protections.
+The endangered Florida manatee has made little progress toward recovery, principally due to lawsuits.
+And that progress has been reversed in the last few years due to toxic algae, colder than average temperatures, rampant water pollution and removal of endangered species protections.

 By every measure, the Florida manatee population is not recovering it is teetering on the precipice.
 Yet both state and federal agencies are moving toward reducing protections for the manatee including stripping the species of its endangered status.

 - Starvation is mounting as seagrasses die off, leaving malnourished animals unable to survive in increasingly colder temperatures.

 - Water pollution, which suffocates seagrasses and spurs toxic algal blooms, also continues unabated, with little if any state enforcement to curb violations.